Recorded Workshop: Water and Resource Monitoring

 Ag Water NetWORK 2020 Project: Ag Outreach and Training on Watershed & Stream Management Plans

-In December 2019, the Ag Water NetWORK received funding approval from the Colorado Water Conservation Board (CWCB) to help facilitate continuing outreach to the Colorado agricultural community on watershed and stream management planning.
+In December 2019, the Ag Water NetWORK received funding approval from the Colorado Water Conservation Board (CWCB) to help facilitate continuing outreach and training to the Colorado agricultural community on watershed and stream management planning.
+Those efforts have continued through 2020.

 I. Project Purpose: